School Library Resource Centre

 Each S1 and S2 English class has one period timetabled in the Library every fortnight as part of their Literacy time.
 The Librarians and English Department have developed a reading programme that aims to teach and develop a range of literacy skills such as critical literacy skills, and reading for enjoyment.

 In term 1, S1 pupils begin the session with an introduction to the library and a short course in information and critical literacy skills.
 In term 2 pupils develop social and group skills and are also encouraged to read for enjoyment via a Literature Circles unit.
-In 2015/16 we were able to allow pupils to choose which book they read in their circles as we had funding to purchase multiple copies of books chosen by each Literature Circle.
+Since 2015/16 we were able to allow pupils to choose which book they read in their circles as we had funding to purchase multiple copies of books chosen by each group.
 In term 3 pupils made book trailers of the books they discussed in their literature circles, also using critical literacy skills taught in term 1.
-Here are the winning booktrailer projects from 2015/16: http://tinyurl.com/broughtonpapertowns and http://tinyurl.com/broughtonpuzz
+Here are the booktrailer projects from 2018/19: https://www.youtube.com/playlist?list=PLp-1mBbaQMzA9MrTiRF4d8pvWezhHnfHY

 We subscribe to www.independence.co.uk – a one stop website for all your research needs across a range of current social issues.
 The username is broughton and the password is 21217.